pfdubois/BridgeBidding/source/HandEvaluation.rst

 #.
 Classify the hand as upgradable or downgradeable.

-A hand is upgradeable if:
+A hand is upgradable if:

-* It has10s, 9s, or 8s -- these intermediate cards make a big difference.
-A normal
-  expectation is one of each.
+* It has 10s, 9s, or 8s -- these intermediate cards make a big difference.
+A normal expectation is one of each.
 * A good shape, such as 5422 or 6331, rather than 5332 or 6322.
 * The honors are in your long suits, or together, rather than in separate suits, or